Design

 CONNECTIVITY THROUGH OVERLAP

-Proposed community art center in Chicago, IL.
-Designed with the area’s historic New Bauhaus movement ideology in mind, and creating a sense of community through a series of overlaps.
+Designed with the area’s historic New Bauhaus movement ideology in mind, this proposed community art center would present a sense of community through a series of overlaps.

-Overlaps serve as gathering spaces on every floor.
-They connect all of the studios.
-Transparent double height spaces connect visitors to spaces below.
-The form of the building creates overlapping areas of exterior space.
+Overlaps would serve as gathering spaces on every floor.
+They would connect all of the studios.
+Transparent double-height spaces would connect visitors to spaces below.
+The form of the building itself would create overlapping areas of exterior space.

 INHABITING THE WALL

-First slide contains study models where I began exploring configurations for the nook.
+First slide contains study models, exploring different configurations for the nook.
 Second slide contains a section perspective drawing and final model photos.
-It was designed to accommodate the human body and provide natural comfort for long-term reading.